-It is doubtful, however, whether the qin that was unearthed from tombs could still provide the best tone.
-For example, the “Heavenly Wind, Sea Waves” (“Tianfeng haitao”) qin excavated from the tomb of the Ming dynasty prince Zhu Tan, cannot be played anymore because the qin was not properly dehydrated when freshly excavated (1970-1972).
-Its bottom plate is cracked and deformed beyond repair.
-Certainly, we cannot rule out the possibility that corroded timbers and wooden plates from coffins inside tombs or from ancient pillars are very suitable for making qin.
-Modern day’s qin producers may prefer to pick this kind of wooden plates because they believe that the wood would be dry enough.
-But how can they be sure that humidity inside the tombs would not affect the wooden plates?
-As the Southern Song antique collector Zhao Xihu explained, the qin unearthed from tombs usually yielded unclear sounds because they were affected by the earthly energy and humidity.
-For the Song qin lovers who might not have the dehydration methods and knowledge of preservation, a qin unearthed from an ancient tomb might be merely a culturally and economically constructed fantasy to them, rather than an actual playable instrument.
+It is doubtful, however, whether a qin unearthed from a tomb could still produce a good sound.
+For example, the “Heavenly Wind, Sea Waves” (“Tianfeng haitao”) qin excavated from the tomb of the Ming dynasty prince Zhu Tan, cannot be played because the qin was not properly dehydrated when freshly excavated (1970-1972).
+Its bottom board is cracked and deformed beyond repair.
+We cannot with certainty rule out the possibility that eroded wood and boards from coffins inside tombs or ancient pillars were suitable for making qin.
+Modern qin producers prefer wood that is suitably dry.
+As the Southern Song antique collector Zhao Xihu explained, qin unearthed from tombs usually yielded unclear sounds because they were affected by the earthly energy and humidity.
+For the Song qin lovers who might not have access to dehydration methods and preservation knowledge, a qin unearthed from an ancient tomb might be merely a curiosity and a collector’s item rather than an actual playable instrument.

 Lacquer surface

-The exterior of the wooden plates of the qin is lacquered and this is a complicated, onerous, and long process.
-First of all, an artisan from Northern Song would need to collect raw lacquer from the lacquer trees found in central and southern China.
-To process the raw lacquer was a dangerous task as allergies could develop from contact with the raw lacquer.
-Hence, treating raw lacquer was by necessity a specialized task handled by trained laborers.
-The processed lacquer would be mixed with ashes of deer antlers after burning, paint, mica, powder of pearls, and other precious items.
-The most common colors of the lacquered items are black and red, as the paints were prepared with relative ease.
-The lacquer artisans needed to evenly apply multiple layers of lacquer on the wooden plates to ascertain that the lacquered plates had a beautiful and shiny appearance.
-Lacquer coating would protect the wood from being affected by temperature, humidity, and insects.
-In other words, the lacquer layers would help preserve the wooden plates for a long time unless they were exposed to abnormal conditions such as over-heating.
-Between layers of lacquer, however, the artisans needed to wait for the previous layer to dry before applying another layer on top.
-However, lacquer prepared in the way described above could only remain in liquid form for a short time.
-The artisan, therefore, had to prepare only the desired amount of lacquer carefully and repeatedly, which all added up to a time-consuming process.
-These all necessitated specialized skills and long-term experiences.
-Such a great investment of material and labor resources contributed to the economic value of lacquer, and eventually to the qin.
+The exterior of the boards was lacquered, and the application of lacquer was a complicated, onerous, and lengthy process.
+First, an artisan from Northern Song would need to collect raw lacquer from the lacquer trees found in central and southern China.
+Processing raw lacquer was a dangerous task because contact with the raw lacquer could result in allergic reactions.
+Treating raw lacquer was a specialised task handled by trained labourers.
+The processed lacquer would be mixed with the ash of burnt deer antlers, paint, mica, ground pearl powder, and other precious items.
+The most common colours of the lacquered items are black and red, as those colours were relatively easy to produce.
+The lacquer artisans needed to evenly apply multiple layers of lacquer on the wood to ensure that the lacquered wood had a beautiful and shiny appearance.
+A lacquer coating would protect the wood from temperature, humidity, and insects.
+In other words, the lacquer layers would help preserve the wood for a long time unless it was exposed to abnormal conditions such as overheating.
+Between applications of lacquer, artisans needed to wait for the previous layer to dry before applying another coat.
+However, the lacquer prepared as described above could only remain in liquid for a short time.
+Therefore, the artisan had to repeatedly prepare small quantities of fresh lacquer, which added complexity to the time-consuming process of finishing a qin.
+The process relied on specialised skills and years of experience.
+The lacquer, and the qin it was used to create, represented significant investments of resources and labour.

-Textual descriptions of how the lacquer was prepared for making the qin appear in Monk Juyue’s Monk Juyue’s Qin Production (Seng Juyue qinzhi) compiled into the Qin Anthology.
-Monk Juyue described how the lacquer should be prepared and mixed with certain materials, and regulated the lacquer-applying process.
-The layers of the lacquer not only protected the wooden plates of the qin, but also changed the acoustic properties of the qin.
+Textual descriptions of how lacquer was prepared for making the qin appear in Monk Juyue’s Qin Production (Seng Juyue qinzhi) compiled into the Qin Anthology.
+Juyue described how the lacquer should be prepared and mixed with specific materials and regulated the lacquer-applying process.
+The layers of lacquer not only protected the boards of wood of the qin, but also changed the acoustic properties of the qin.